 Camellia japonica and Camellia sasanqua are standard bearers in the garden, but these days you may encounter hybrids and other species as you shop.

-Camellia japonica: Late winter to spring bloomers, soup to nuts, from small pastel single flowers to large, magnificent flowers that camellia fanciers cherish.
+Camellia japonica: Late winter to spring blooms in colors and sizes that range from small pastel single flowers to large, bold, complex flowers that camellia fanciers cherish.

-Grow as a small shrub to a small tree up to 25 feet, more usually to 12 feet with a spread of 6 to 10 feet.
+They grow as a large shrub to a small tree up to 25 feet, more usually, in our lifetimes, to 12 feet with a spread of 6 to 10 feet.

 Flowers drop in tact, sometimes turning brown before they do, can be unsightly.